What is a boolean array?

 As the size of computer memory has increased, the need to use bit arrays has decreased.
 While using bits offers the ability to switch bits and use logical operators that allow for incredibly fast processing, it also requires custom code to handle these types of operations.
 Using a standard array structure to store a sequence of bytes is a simpler solution, but requires much more memory during program execution.
 This can be seen by creating an array of 32 boolean values.
 With a bit array, the data will only take up four bytes of memory, but a Boolean array can take between 32 and 128 bytes, depending on the system implementation.

-See also What is defragmenting a computer?
+See also What is demo software?

 Some computer programming languages actually implement a bit array when using a boolean array type, although this is not common.
 A boolean array has the advantage of being very easy to read when viewing the source code.
 Comparisons and assignments are clearly presented, whereas with a bit array you must use the logical operators ‘and’, ‘or’ and ‘not’, which could create confusing code.